jainharsheet77/RESTful-blog/module3summary.md

 * Can load a linux OS on it
 * Connect to sensors or actuators.

-Interfaces are ways to connect a sensor to a microprocessor.Raspberry Pi interfaces are-
+Interfaces are ways to connect a sensor to a microprocessor.Raspberry Pi interfaces are

 * GPIO
 * UART